Prodkt-Cloud/bootstrap/site/content/docs/5.3/components/badge.md

 <span class="badge rounded-pill text-bg-{{ .name }}">{{ .name | title }}</span>{{- end -}}
 {{< /badge.inline >}}
 {{< /example >}}

 ## Custom Beta Badges

 Use the `.rounded-pill` utility class to make badges more rounded with a larger `border-radius`.

 {{< example >}}
 {{< badge.inline >}}

-<alert class="alert alert-warning small w-100 mx-auto text-center"><code>.dark </code>classes do not need to be applied when a color mode is set.
-You only need to apply these inside Tovuti 2.0 if you plan to use them on dark palettes.</alert>
+<div class="alert alert-warning small w-100 mx-auto text-center"><code>.dark </code>classes do not need to be applied when a color mode is set.
+You only need to apply these inside Tovuti 2.0 if you plan to use them on dark palettes.</div>

 {{- range (index $.Site.Data "theme-colors") }}
 <span class="badge-{{ .name }}-light rounded-pill">{{ .name | title }}</span>{{- end -}}